MIT-Emerging-Talent/ET6-CDSP-group-deqo-repo/6_final_presentation/README.md

 # Final Presentation – Group Deqo

-This is the final presentation we prepared for this MIT Collaborative Data Science Project, presented on Thursday, 28 August 2025.
+This is the final presentation we prepared for MIT Collaborative Data Science Project, presented on Thursday, 28 August 2025.

 ## Quick Summary